Ask Mr. Sage: How Should I Space Salvias When Planting

 Gardeners often are tempted to group plants too closely in order to make a flowerbed look full and lush as quickly as possible.
 Yet this eventually results in problems that require replanting and extra pruning to create healthier, more attractive growth.

-A more practical way to create a well-massed appearance when growing perennial and shrubby sages is to fill in the empty space between them -- for a season or so -- with small annuals, such as Burgundy Scarlet Sage (S. splendens 'Burgundy'), Blue Monday Hormium Sage (S. viridis 'Blue Monday'), California Poppy (Eschscholzia californica) and Calendulas.
+A more practical way to create a well-massed appearance when growing perennial and shrubby sages is to fill in the empty space between them -- for a season or so -- with small annuals, such as Burgundy Scarlet Sage (S. splendens 'Burgundy'), Peach Scarlet Sage (S. splendens van houttei 'Peach'), California Poppy (Eschscholzia californica) and Calendulas.

 By adding annuals to the mix, you provide groundcover that minimizes weeds.
 The number of seasons that you will need to fill in with annuals depends on whether you've planted fast- or slow-growing sages and on local climate considerations, including how long your growing season lasts.